LEEBYEONGGYU/php_xampp/xampp/readme_en.txt

 ###### ApacheFriends XAMPP Version 7.3.12 ######

-Note: The Portable Version does not contain the FileZilla FTP and the Mercury Mail Server.
-The service installations are also disabled here.

 Important!
 PHP in this package needs the Microsoft Visual C++ 2015 Redistributable package from http://www.microsoft.com/en-us/download/.
 Please ensure that the VC++ 2015 runtime